M4FC: a Multimodal, Multilingual, Multicultural, Multitask Real-World Fact-Checking Dataset: M4FC Dataset

 \subsection{Six multimodal AFC tasks}

-M4FC includes six tasks, including two new ones, visual claim extraction and location verification.
+M4FC includes six tasks, two of which are new: visual claim extraction and location verification.

-Multimodal claims are not always expressed online in an explicit and verifiable format. \textbf{Visual claim extraction (VCE)} addresses this issue by generating an English-language claim from the screenshot of a social media post.
-This new task involves two challenges: (1) extracting visual cues and text from a wide range of languages, and (2) leveraging external knowledge.
-As shown in Figure \ref{fig:claim-extraction}, parts of the claim appear in the text, others on the building within the image, and further clarification requires external knowledge.
+Claims are not always expressed online in an explicit and verifiable format. \textbf{Visual claim extraction (VCE)} generates a verifiable English-language claim from the screenshot of a social media post.
+This task involves two challenges: (1) extracting visual cues and text from a wide range of languages, and (2) leveraging external knowledge.
+As shown in Figure \ref{fig:claim-extraction}, parts of the claim appear in the text, others from the wall, and further clarification requires external knowledge.

-\textbf{Claimant intent prediction (CIP)} seeks to identify the underlying purpose of the claimant, such as expressing sarcasm or promoting a political agenda.
+\textbf{Claimant intent prediction (CIP)} seeks to identify the underlying purpose of the claimant, such as expressing sarcasm or expressing support for a political figure.
 We formulate it as a free-text generation task.
 While \citet{da-etal-2021-edited} and \citet{wu2025seeingdeceptionuncoveringmisleading} predicted claimant intents using synthetic data, we extend their work to real-world claims.
+Figure \ref{fig:claim-intent} shows an example where the claimant expresses support for a political figure.
+Like VCE, this task involves extracting visual cues and querying external knowledge.

-\textbf{Fake detection (FD)} identifies images that are manipulated or fake.
+\textbf{Fake image detection (FD)} identifies images that are manipulated or fake.
 Manipulations include face swaps or background changes, while fake images encompass AI-generated content and human-made digital artwork.
-This classification task has two labels: \textit{authentic} and \textit{manipulated/fake}.
+This task has two labels: \textit{authentic} and \textit{manipulated/fake}.